pishoyg/coptic/README.md

    build an accurate inflection module.
 We might also have to populate the derivations data differently.*

-1. Marcion: Add inflections for derivations. (p2)

-1. Create a dictionary from copticsite.com's data. (p2)
+1. copticsite.com: Create a dictionary from copticsite.com's data. (p2)

-1. Create a dictionary from KELLIA's data. (p2)
+1. KELLIA: Create a dictionary from KELLIA's data. (p2)

-1. Make a plan to improve the accuracy of the inflections module. (unknown)

-   1. Add relative ⲉⲑ and ⲉⲧ verb constructions.

-   1. Add relative ⲫⲏ, ⲑⲏ, and ⲛⲏ constructions.

-   1. Add copula relative ⲡⲉⲧ and ⲛⲉⲧ (and ⲧⲉⲧ?) constructions.

-   1. Add ⲕⲉ constructions for both verbs and nouns.

-   1. Add negative ⲁⲧ / ⲁⲑ constructions.

-   1. Handle compound prefixes.
+   This will include the Greek loanwords. :))

 1. Rethink the Kindle dictionary generation pipeline. (p4)